wp-plugins/groundwork/readme.txt

 == Description ==

-GroundWork isg a plugin designed to create beautiful functional resource libraries for Professional Development
+A GroundWork is a plugin designed to create beautiful functional resource libraries for Professional Development

 delivery.